Mashashi/javaroles/README.md

 	</dependencies>
 ```

-Look through the tags to pick a version any that as the format `vX.X.X` will work.
+Look through the tags to pick a version.
+Any that as the format `vX.X.X` will work.

+## implementations
+These are the two operation modes available.

+### composite
+The main implementation.
+Hopefully reliable.
+(See test cases)

+### typed
+This implementation is purely academic and highly unstable.
+It relies on source code analysis to resolve the type currently assigned to the rigid object, in order to resolve the object for which the method call should be dispatched.
+It does not work under every circumstance.
+(See test cases)

 ## examples